gu-fan/riv.vim/README.rst

 **Folding** is a vim feature.

 It shows a range of lines as a single line.
-Thus you can get a better overview of the document strucutres.
+Thus you can get a better overview of the document structures.

 And you can operate the folded lines with one line actions,
-like: select(V), copy(yy), paste(p) ... etc.
+like: select(V), copy(yy), paste(p) ...
+Etc.

 See ``:h folding`` for more infos.